pranaym10-0/OSproj3/devlog.md

 b.
 What do you plan to accomplish this session?
 Layout a plan, as detailed as possible.
 What do you plan to change?
 What do you plan to implement next?
 What is your goal for this session?
 I plan to get everything done the best I can in the limited time I have left.
-I started coding earlier today but forgot I need to make a devlog.
+I started "coding" earlier today but forgot I need to make a devlog.
+I just had an outline of what I needed to do.

 10:58